-Sarah (name changed to protect her privacy) first learned her HIV status in 2008 when she came to St. Boniface Hospital while pregnant with her fourth child.
-As part of SBHF's regular HIV testing protocol for all pregnant women, Sarah learned she was HIV positive.
-SBHF had only begun providing patients with antiretroviral medications four years earlier when PEPFAR first made it possible for patients in rural southern Haiti to receive this lifesaving treatment.
-Sarah has been enrolled in the HIV/AIDS treatment program at St. Boniface Hospital ever since.
-This July her son turned 9, and he has been healthy and free of HIV his entire life thanks to his mother's treatment during pregnancy and her ability to deliver him via C-section at St. Boniface Hospital to reduce the chances of mother to child transmission.
+Sarah (name changed to protect her privacy) first learned her HIV status in 2008 when she came to SBH while pregnant with her fourth child.
+As part of our regular HIV testing protocol for all pregnant women, Sarah learned she was HIV positive.
+We had only begun providing patients with antiretroviral medications four years earlier when PEPFAR first made it possible for patients in rural southern Haiti to receive this lifesaving treatment.
+Sarah has been enrolled in the HIV/AIDS treatment program at SBH ever since.
+This July her son turned 9, and he has been healthy and free of HIV his entire life thanks to his mother’s treatment during pregnancy and her ability to deliver him via C-section at SBH to reduce the chances of mother to child transmission.

 The pressure of stigma and secrecy makes living with HIV/AIDS even harder and makes the community of participants in the HIV/AIDS treatment program even stronger.
 “Only the participants in our support group know (my HIV status),” explains Sarah, “We are all infected, and we support each other and also keep confidentiality among our group.
 The confidentiality of what is said in the support group, and who is a member, is very strong.
 We are family.”

 Sarah is thankful for the community of peers she has within the HIV/AIDS treatment program, and for the program’s lifesaving and life-sustaining support.
 “Without the HIV program at St. Boniface, my life would be very dangerous.
 Because of it, I am well.
 St. Boniface helps all of us in the program very much, in every way.”